 Starting with Season 11 and continued in Season 12 and 13, Riot Games split the year into two "splits."
 Each split had its own ranked reset, its own Victorious skin, and mid-level content update (reworks, mini-revisions to core gameplay systems...).
 It was a solid way to keep the game fresh—until it wasn't.

-In the middle of the season, there was a soft rank reset, after which you will receive a victorious skin.
-This means all players will be eligible to receive 2 victorious skins each year.
+In the middle of the season, there was a soft rank reset, after which you would receive a victorious skin.
+This meant all players were eligible to receive 2 victorious skins each year.

-The last year (2024) was divided into three Splits, and players received rewards after each.
-At the end of each season, based on the overall performance, players gain special skins, emotes, and icons based on their rank.
+In 2024 (Season 14), the year was divided into three Splits, and players received rewards after each.
+At the end of each season, based on the overall performance, players gained special skins, emotes, and icons based on their rank.

-You see, by the end of Season 14, players were starting to get real frustrated.
-Turns out climbing through the ranks three times a year wasn't all that fun, who would have though?
+By the end of Season 14, players were starting to get real frustrated.
+Turns out climbing through the ranks three times a year wasn't all that fun, who would have thought?
 Certainly not Riot.
 The solution?
-Keep the 3 splits not renamed to seasons, but without the ranked resets.
+Keep the 3 splits renamed to seasons, but without the ranked resets.

 An LoL season is also the time period of official competitive tournaments organized by Riot Games and other eSports organizers.
 These events are held by professional LoL leagues in different regions, primarily in Asia, North America, Latin America, and Europe.
 LoL leagues are also hosted in Middle-Eastern countries and North Africa.